FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1978/1978-11-24-revue-the-pavilion-theatre.md

 after: " - 26 November 1978"
 description: Lena Zavaroni is the star of the revue at The Pavilion Theatre, Glasgow For 3 Days.
 post_description: Lena Zavaroni is the star of the revue at The Pavilion Theatre, Glasgow For 3 Days.
-categories: [Theatre, Pavilion-Theatre, Glasgow, OnThisDay24November, OnThisDay25November, OnThisDay26November]
+categories: [Theatres, Pavilion-Theatre, Glasgow, OnThisDay24November, OnThisDay25November, OnThisDay26November]
 last_modified_at: 23 December 2023
 ---